mongodb/specifications/source/sessions/driver-sessions.rst

 :2017-10-06: Added descriptions of explicit and implicit sessions
 :2017-10-17: Implicit sessions MUST NOT be used when multiple users authenticated
 :2017-10-19: Possible race conditions when checking whether a deployment supports sessions
+:2017-11-21: Drivers MUST NOT send a session ID for unacknowledged writes